ZeroInfinite/fta-devops/mobile-devops/articles/hockey-app.md

         * **API Token:** Enter the API Token that you had set aside earlier
         * **App ID:** Enter the App ID that you had set aside earlier

+12. In the HockeyApp portal, you will notice that there is a new version of the application in the portal.
+    * If you have an Android device, you can login to HockeyApp from the device and download the application.

-12. Open the mobile app on your Android Emulator.
-Once the latest build has been pushed to HockeyApp, you should notice a popup prompt when you next load the mobile app.
+    > Note: If you have successfully configured the CheckForUpdates method, you will notice a popup prompt notifying that a new version is available when you next load the app on a device or emulator.

 ## Add Crash Analytics to your Application
-1. Open the **MainActivity.cs** file in **CreditCardValidator.Droid**
+1. Using Visual Studio, Open the **MainActivity.cs** file in the **CreditCardValidator.Droid** project.
 2. Add the following line at the top of your **MainActivity.cs** file:

     ```csharp